|Nutrition Facts (per serving)|

 Once the rice is boiling, reduce the heat to medium, just to allow the rice to simmer.
 The rice will need to cook for about 40 to 45 minutes, so begin preparing the rest of the dish after you have begun cooking the rice.
 Keep an eye on the rice to make sure that it does not loose too much water and begin burning.
 Add a bit more water if needed.

 Next, prepare the chicken.
 Trim away any visible fat or skin from the chicken breast.
 Then slice the chicken on a cutting board into 1-inch cubes.
 Heat the extra virgin olive oil in a skillet over medium-high heat.
-Add the garlic to the pan, and cook for one minute.
+Add the garlic and chopped onion to the pan, and cook for one minute.
 Then add the cubed chicken to the skillet, and cook the chicken for about four to five minutes, stirring the chicken occasionally until the cubes are cooked and there is no longer any pink in the middle of any of the chicken.

 Remove the chicken from the pan with a slotted spoon, and set it aside in a bowl until you are ready to use it.